-If large crowds don’t freak you out (well, you are heading to a Halloween party so we hope not), then Pottinger Street is packed on either side with stalls selling all sorts of weird and wonderful costumes to hire and buy, along with more accessories that you can shake a broomstick at.
-Whether you’re going for the sexy look (Wonder Woman or Supergirl maybe?), or something more spine-tingling like a werewolf or clown, you’re sure to find it here.
+If large crowds don’t freak you out (well, you are heading to a Halloween party so we hope not), then Pottinger Street is packed with stalls selling all sorts of weird and wonderful costumes to hire and buy, along with more accessories that you can shake a witch’s broomstick at.
+Whether you’re going for the sexy look (Wonder Woman or Supergirl maybe?), or something more spine-tingling like a werewolf or a clown, you’re sure to find it here.
 Revelers on the skint side can also find wigs for around $70 to $150, feather boas for $15 to $20, and masks from as little as $12.
-A great place to head to if you left in until the last minute to sort out your costume!
+A great place to head to if you left in until the very last minute to sort out your costume!

 Pottinger Street, Central

 Head to pretty much any one of Hong Kong’s bustling markets around this spooky time of year and you’ll spot a few stalls selling ready-to-buy costumes and accessories.
-Ladies’ Market, Wan Chai Market, and Temple Street Night Market are your best bets for finding fun costumes at bargain prices.
+Ladies’ Market, Wan Chai Market, and Temple Street Night Market are your best bet for finding fun costumes at bargain prices.
 The old classics like Wonder Woman, Super Girl, and Batman can often be seen hanging from the stalls along these markets, and more experienced hagglers have been known to get as much as 50 percent off the original price, so it’s well worth a shot!
 Keep an eye out for the amazing wig shops on either side of Temple Street Market too, as they have all sorts of fantastic styles and colours on sale for a bargain buck.

 Ladies’ Market, Tung Choi Street, Mong Kok, Kowloon, (near Mong Kok MTR Station, Exit E2)